 Photo of Ike Morinaga Ike Morinaga

 Ike Morinaga advises domestic and international companies on issues ranging from corporate transactions to governance and compliance matters.
-Capitalizing on his prior experience as an international banker, Mr. Morinaga brings a unique, business-focused perspective to his legal advice.
+Capitalizing on his prior experience as an international banker, Ike brings a unique, business-focused perspective to his legal advice.
 He has considerable experience working with companies in the manufacturing, automotive, energy, and hospitality industries.

-Mr. Morinaga is particularly adept in helping international companies structure transactions in the most advantageous manner possible.
+Ike is particularly adept in helping international companies structure transactions in the most advantageous manner possible.
 As an English/Japanese bilingual/bicultural attorney experienced in working with a diverse group of people from around the world, Mr. Morinaga is well-versed in navigating differing business culture norms.